MarkusAleksander/countdown-timer/Readme.md

 This is the spiritual successor to my previous project kell-clock

-Version: 2.3.0
+Version: 2.3.5

 Updates:

--   Updated to get timer elements by classname
+-   Change string_pad function